top of page

 The best time to hike Mount Elgon is during the dry seasons, as the region receives a substantial amount of rainfall that can make hiking trails slippery and challenging.
 The most favorable months for trekking are from December to March and June to August, when the weather is generally drier, offering better visibility, more sunshine, and safer trail conditions.

-How to Get to Mount Elgon for Mount Elgon Trekking
+How to Get to Mount Elgon National Park for Trekking

-For travelers using public transportation, several taxis and buses operate daily from Kampala to Mbale, as well as to nearby towns like Sipi and Budadiri.
+For travellers using public transportation, several taxis and buses operate daily from Kampala to Mbale, as well as to nearby towns like Sipi, Kapchorwa and Budadiri.
 These routes offer a convenient and affordable way to reach the mountain region, especially for those traveling on a budget.

 Alternatively, visitors looking for a quicker and more scenic route can fly into the nearby airfield located in Pian Upe Game Reserve.
 From there, it's a shorter drive to the trailheads of Mount Elgon, providing a unique aerial view of Uganda’s diverse landscape.

-Where to Stay before and after Mount Elgon Trekking
+Where to Stay before and after Mount Elgon National Park Trekking

-Mount Elgon is easily accessible from several nearby towns, including Mbale, Sironko, Kapchorwa, Sipi, and Budadiri.
-These towns offer a wide range of excellent accommodation options, many of which can be booked in advance to ensure a smooth start to your hiking adventure.
+Mount Elgon is easily accessible from several nearby towns, including Mbale, Sironko and Kapchorwa, Sipi, and These towns offer a wide range of excellent accommodation options, many of which can be booked in advance to ensure a smooth start to your hiking adventure.

-To reduce early morning travel and maximize your hiking time, it’s recommended to stay at hotels or lodges near the park trailheads.
-There are several good lodges located in towns close to the various trail entry points, each offering comfortable and convenient accommodations suited to different budgets.
+To reduce early morning travel and maximize hiking time, it is recommended to stay at hotels or lodges near Mount Elgon National Park trailheads such as Sipi, Bududa, and Budadiri.
+These towns offer a range of comfortable accommodations close to the main trail entry points, suitable for different budgets.

 For a list of recommended accommodation options, click here.

-Where and How to Book Your Mount Elgon Trekking
+Where and How to Book Your Mount Elgon National Park Trekking

-When planning to book your Mount Elgon Trekking you have two main options: you can either book directly through the Uganda Wildlife Authority (UWA) or go through a private tour operator.
+When planning to book your Mount Elgon National Park Trekking, you have two main options: you can either book directly through the Uganda Wildlife Authority (UWA) or go through a private tour operator.
 Both options are viable, and your choice will depend on your travel style and preferences.